Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Grafana_Dashboard.md

             plugins: ""
 ```

-In the above section, comment or delete the `plguins` line in order to install the pie chart plugin.
+In the above section, comment or delete the `plugins` line in order to install the pie chart plugin.

 (`ncn-mw#`) Upload `customizations.yaml` file to Kubernetes so that the changes persist.